MattiaAlessi/MattiaAlessi/README.md

 - 🌱 Professional Code Alchemist & Eternal Learner
   *(Translation: I break things and call it "learning")*
-- 💬 Ask me about: Python, Unity or fantasy books that keep me up at night
+- 💬 Ask me about: Python, Unity, Pokémon or fantasy books that keep me up at night
 - 📫 Reach me at: **mattia4526@gmail.com**
-  *(I promise I'm better at replying than Netflix is at ending series well)*
+  *(I reply faster than my code compiles)*
 - ⚡ Secret Power: Turning coffee into code with questionable efficiency
 - 📍 Base of Operations: **Italy**
   *(Yes, the pizza and pasta are as amazing as they say)*